top of page

 -- St. Augustine

 As a reader, I want to be taken far away.
-Not because I hate life, but because reading is so difficult for me that I require a great reward for making the effort.
+Not because I hate life, but because reading is so difficult for me, I require an excellent reward for making the effort.
 This is what attracts me to science fiction.
 I want to read about something different.
 If I wanted to experience the anguish and drama of real life, all I'd have to do is go to work in the morning.

 My parents don't like science fiction.
 When I arm-bend them into seeing a sci-fi movie (there's no chance of their reading a sci-fi novel), almost without exception, their first comment to me afterward is, "Where was the story?"

 I've witnessed my father enjoying exactly one science fiction movie in my lifetime.
 It was the original adaptation of Planet of the Apes (1968) with Charlton Heston.
-How could he not like a screenplay which was written by Rod Serling--backward--three times?
-(Serling finally gave up, not realizing the producers of the film loved his screenplay.)
+How could he not like a screenplay written by Rod Serling—backward—three times?
+(Serling finally gave up, not realizing the film's producers loved his screenplay.)

 Allegory, parable, imagery, or vignette